Academy Advocacy on Modifier 25

 How Can Members Support Academy Advocacy Efforts?

-- We encourage you to reach out to your local payer contacts to advocate at the state level, while the AAO-HNS addresses this policy at the national level.
+- We encourage you to reach out to your local payer contacts to advocate at the state level, while the AAO-HNS addresses modifier 25 policies at the national level.

 - The Academy Template Letter and the Academy Advocacy Statement for E/M and Modifier 25 may be helpful as you reach out to your local payer contacts.

-- If you wish to share any successes or specific challenges while working with your state contacts, please reach out to Claudia Vasquez, MS, Senior Manager of Health Policy & Advocacy, at firstname.lastname@example.org.
+- If you wish to share any successes or specific challenges while working at the local level, or if you wish to share local state contacts, please reach out to Claudia Vasquez, MS, Senior Manager of Health Policy & Advocacy, at email@example.com.

 What are the Next Steps for the AAO-HNS?

 - The Academy will continue to advocate to other national payers to reverse this policy completely nationwide, and work collaboratively with other impacted societies to ensure our efforts are coordinated.